-Joseph Trafton leads a distinguished career in Europe as a conductor of symphonic concerts, operas, and contemporary music.
-In September he made his debut in France conducting at the Festival Musica Strasbourg with a diverse program including the world premiere of Verästelungen by Michael Jarrell.
+Joseph Trafton is in his inaugural season as Music Director of the Hagen Philharmonic Orchestra, where he conducts numerous symphony concerts and operas.
+He also made his Czech debut in August 2017 at the Ostrava Days Festival, conducting concerts as well as Miroslav Srnka’s opera “Make No Noise.”
+In September 2016 he made his debut in France conducting at the Festival Musica Strasbourg with a diverse program including the world premiere of Verästelungen by Michael Jarrell.
 As 1st Kapellmeister at the Nationaltheater Mannheim for five years, he conducted over 300 performances encompassing an vast range of repertoire.
 New productions included the world premiere of Bernhard Lang’s Der Golem, Donizetti’s Lucia di Lammermoor, Britten’s The Turn of the Screw, Schumann’s Scenes from Goethe’s Faust.
 In Mannheim he also conducted numerous revivals, such as Madama Butterfly, Don Carlo, Carmen, Der Freischütz, La Nozze di Figaro, La Traviata, La Bohéme, Die Fledermaus and Turandot and many others.
 In addition, he has led ballet productions including Prokofiev’s Romeo and Juliet, Isadora, Othello, Rilke as well as numerous family concerts including Stravinsky’s Firebird Suite, Dvorak’s New World Symphony, Mussorgsky’s Pictures at an Exhibition, Beethoven’s Eroica Symphony, Britten’s Young Person’s Guide to the Orchestra, and Dukas’ The Sorceror’s Apprentice.

 A composer himself and advocate of new music, he has conducted numerous world premieres, including the upcoming Violin Concerto by Wolfram Schurig and Siegel und Idee by Patrick Frank.
 For the Schwetzinger Festival he was involved in a video production and world premiere of Lang’s opera Rei:gen. Other projects include revivals of recent operas by Olga Neuwirth, Bernhard Lang, and Mieczyslaw Weinberg.
 For ballet, he has conducted music by John Adams, Alban Berg, Philip Glass, Charles Ives, Aaron Jay Kernis, Nico Muhly, Kaija Saariaho, and Anton Webern.